Add an IoT Edge Device on Ubuntu

 azure:

-Configure the Open telemetry collector configuration file by running the following command:
+Create the Open Telemetry collector configuration file by running the following command:

 sudo nano /srv/otel/config.yml -